AgustaWestland AW159 Wildcat: United Kingdom

 The UK has ordered 34 Wildcats for the British Army and 28 for the Royal Navy.
-The Army Air Corps formed the Wildcat Fielding Team (Army), which later became 652 (Operational Conversion) Squadron, for trials and operational conversion of Joint Helicopter Command aircrew and ground crew to the type.
+The Army Air Corps formed the Wildcat Fielding Team (Army), which later became 652 (Operational Conversion) Squadron, for trials and operational conversion of Joint Helicopter Command, now Joint Aviation Command, aircrew and ground crew to the type.
 The Royal Navy also commissioned a Wildcat Fielding Squadron, 700W Naval Air Squadron (700W NAS) in 2009.
 Both units are located at RNAS Yeovilton.
-In February 2012, a prototype Wildcat (ZZ402) conducted 20 days of trials aboard HMS Iron Duke off the coasts of England and Scotland; the tests involved operating under challenging weather conditions to define ship-helicopter operating limits for when the type enters service in 2015.
-During the trials, a total of 390 deck landings were completed including 148 night landings, 76 of which being conducted by pilots using night vision goggles.
+In February 2012, a prototype Wildcat (ZZ402) conducted 20 days of trials aboard HMS Iron Duke off the coasts of England and Scotland; the tests involved operating under challenging weather conditions to define ship-helicopter operating limits for when the type would enter service in 2015.
+During the trials, a total of 390 deck landings were completed, including 148 night landings, 76 of which being conducted by pilots using night vision goggles.

 The first production Wildcat was received in May 2012 by the WFT (Army); ZZ406.
 The Royal Navy received their first airframe at the end of 2013.
 Further trials of the type were conducted, such as deck landings aboard RFA Mounts Bay.
-In July 2012, the Wildcat conducted its first public display at the Farnborough Airshow.
+In July 2012, the Wildcat conducted its first public display at the Farnborough International Airshow.
 At the event, Defence Secretary Philip Hammond stated that the "Wildcat represents a considerable advance over the current Lynx helicopters, bringing greatly improved performance and capability."